☰ TOPICS

 /html/body/table/tbody/tr[1]/td[2]

-The captured text will be “John Doe”
+The captured text will be “John Doe”.

 This XPath expression, in a more natural language, would be something like this:

-“Take the <html> tag, then find the <body> tag inside it, then within the <body> find <table> and then find <tbody>.
-Inside <tbody> take the first <tr> tag and then inside it takes the second <td> tag”The HTML code of an email is usually more complicated (or big) and has many levels of tags.
-This makes extremely difficult to find the correct path to the text you want to capture.
+The HTML code of an email is usually more complicated (or large) and has many levels of tags.
+This makes it extremely difficult to find the correct path to the text you want to capture.
 In these cases, it is better to rely on the CSS properties of the tag.
 For example:

 The XPath expression to capture “John Doe, May the 3rd 1995” without using CSS properties would be: